 Co-investment – how we work

-The investments for the construction of the micro-beneficio and the establishment of the cooperative came from various sources:
+Investments for the construction of the micro-beneficio and the establishment of the cooperative came from various sources:

-- Citlal Kaffen: invested in the form of labor for the construction of the beneficio and through provided building materials.
+- Citlal Kaffen: invested in the form of labor to build the beneficio and by providing building materials.

-- Black Hen: financial participation for facilities.
+- Black Hen: financial participation for equipment.

-- Kaffeemacher GmbH: financial participation for facilities.
+- Kaffeemacher GmbH: financial participation for equipment.

 Innovation in coffee processing